 - Brain Fog & Concentration- While ‘Brain Fog’ is a condition separate from burnout, it can manifest itself as its by-product too.
 Brain-fog is the inability to think clearly and arrive at right decisions most of the times.
 It is also characterized by lack of concentration and shortened attention-span.

 If you checked at least 3 of the above symptoms, then consult a Well-being professional or counselor ASAP.

 There may be other symptoms/effects of this condition.
 It is crucial that you make it a priority to be resolved before it lands you into a hospital room full of beeping medical devices, takes a toll on your relationships and career in the long run besides diminishing the quality of life.

 Underlying Causes of Burnout

 Burnout is a state of mind that primarily results from chronic stress.
 In the simplest of terms, any factor that triggers a person’s stress levels continuously for a long time can result into the state of mental burnout.
-Some of the common causes include;

 - Over-demanding job role

 - Mismatch between job role, aptitude & passion